 Along the way, my projects have generously been supported by funds from; the Decentralization Program of NY State Council of the Arts, the Arts Council of Rockland County and by the Eileen Fisher Community Partnership Grant.
-I was recognized as a finalist in the Julia Margret Cameron Awards for Women Photographers in 2015 and 2018.
+In 2015, 2016 and 2018, my artwork was recognized as a finalist in the Julia Margaret Cameron Awards for Women Photographers.

-Contact me for information on:
+Please contact me for information on: